Jacoline-e/Jacoline-e/README.md

 - 👋 Hi, I’m @Jacoline-e
-- 👀 I’m interested in modeling and enetprize architecture
+- 👀 I’m interested in modeling and enterprise architecture
 - 🌱 I’m currently learning how to create professional Modeling packages :)
 - 💞️ I’m looking to collaborate on any projects regarding modeling
 - 📫 How to reach me email me jacolinedubuisson@gmail.com !!!!